microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissue.md

 type: document
 ---

+## Linux: standard_init_linux.go:195: exec user process caused "exec format error"

+Microclimate docker images are available for x86-64 architectures only.
+On other Linux architectures, Microclimate will fail to start, with the error message above in the Microclimate docker container logs.

 ## Windows: cli\install.ps1 cannot be loaded, the file is not digitally signed

 The default security settings on Windows 10 and Windows Server 2016 do not allow downloaded PowerShell scripts to run.